Mastek Blog

 1) Focus on feedback, not test results

 The purpose of a specialist tester within a delivery team has matured in recent years.
 Testing functions traditionally focused on verification of the solution against requirements.
-Whilst this is still a valuable and important activity, delivery teams look for greater contribution from professional testers.
+Whilst this is still a valuable and important activity, delivery teams look for greater contributions from professional testers.

 This means that testers must provide more than test results.
 They should go beyond making a recommendation to a change board.
 This is because delivery teams need testers to be the voice of the customer, quality advocate, testing specialist and chief provider of feedback.